History of CFK

-The southernmost institution of the “Great 28” in the Florida College System, “Monroe County Junior College” was established in 1965.
+The southernmost institution of the “Great 28” in the Florida College System, The College of the Florida Keys was established in 1965 as “Monroe County Junior College.”
 The first classes were held at the former Douglass High School in downtown Key West.
-In 1968, the name was changed to “Florida Keys Junior College” upon the opening of the main campus on Stock Island, and in 1970, changed its name again to "Florida Keys Community College."
+In 1968, the name was changed to “Florida Keys Junior College” upon the opening of the main campus on Stock Island, and in 1970, the name was changed again to "Florida Keys Community College."

 The College experienced several key developments in its early years.
 The first 20 years brought programs such as diving, business, and emergency medical services as well as the opening of the Upper Keys Center in Tavernier in 1980 and the Middle Keys Center in Marathon in 1982.